 RIGA PASAULES FILM FESTIVAL (RPFF) is an annual documentary film festival that explores the intersections between cinema and ethnography.
 Held at the art-house cinema “Kino Bize” in the heart of Riga’s Art Nouveau district, the festival is intended as a space where practitioners and the general public can explore various aspects of the film-making process, visualising anthropology, and capabilities of cinema to convey an experience on its own terms.

-RPFF will celebrate its 6th edition with a new cycle of film screenings, workshops, a retrospective, and roundtable discussions.
+RPFF will celebrate its 6th edition with a new cycle of film screenings, stimulating discussions, lectures and workshops.
 The sixth edition of RPFF will take place from the 25th - 28th April.
-The deadline for film submission is December 21, 2018.

-The curating team for the coming edition of RPFF is calling for films of a broad anthropological persuasion that depict the filmmaker as a constitutive component of the film.
-The 2019 RPFF programme intends to profile films that acknowledge, develop, and engage with the role of the filmmaker in the content and form of the film.
-We seek films that indicate ways in which cinematic introspection offers insight into the broader world.
-The programme will highlight films that suggest that the description of a phenomenon becomes more convincing when the filmmaker elaborates on their presence and role in the filmmaking process.
+The curating team for the coming edition of RPFF has put together a programme of films of a broad anthropological persuasion that depict the filmmaker as a constitutive component of the film.
+The 2019 RPFF programme will profile films that acknowledge, develop, and engage with the role of the filmmaker in the content and form of the film.
+It will highlight films that suggest that the description of a phenomenon becomes more convincing when the filmmaker elaborates on their presence and role in the filmmaking process.

 Some themes that we are after: